ilyaigpetrov/report-graph-traversal-c-vs-java/Report/Node.js vs ASP.NET for Backend Programming.md

 ASP.NET offers common functionality for others frameworks on top of it:
 ASP.NET Web Pages, ASP.NET Web Forms, ASP.NET MVC, etc.
 For example, ASP.NET includes such common functionality as facilities for managing requests, handling sessions and a login security model based around membership.
-These frameworks has different goals, may be used together and will be merged into ASP.NET 5 (ASP.NET vNext).
+These frameworks has different goals, may be used together and will be merged into ASP.NET vNext.

 The following diagrams present ASP.NET architecture in relation to other frameworks.